310mc/https-310mc.github.io-tl/source/_posts/aquarium/aquarium_together.md

 ## Chapter 5

 {% bubble Madara %}
-Hmm… Anzu-san’s like a big sister figure.
-Well, I think it’s more like she grew up without knowing how to depend on others.
+Mm~… Anzu-san’s like a big sister figure.
+Well, I think it’s more like she grew up without knowing hooow to depend on others.

-So whenever I try to look out for her, she rejects my help and pushes it away.
+Sooo whenever I try to look out for her, she rejects my help and pushes it away.

-It’s almost like she thinks it’s bad for her to depend on others.
+It’s aaalmost like she thinks it’s bad for her to depend on others.

 It’s completely ingrained in her head that she *has* to stay in shape because she’s the big sister.
 {% endbubble %}